goblimey/ntripcaster/README.md

 Keep a safe copy of your keys, otherwise you could lock yourself out as well as the hackers.

 Security sermon over.
-Let's get back to Docker.
+Now let's build an NTRIP caster.

 First, install docker on your VPS.
 How you do that depends on which operating system you are running.